asuarezop/asuarezop/README.md

 </a>
 <a href="https://medium.com/@asuarezop" rel="nofollow"><img alt="Medium: @asuarezop" src="https://img.shields.io/badge/medium-%23000000?style=for-the-badge&logo=medium&logoColor=%23ffff&logoSize=auto&link=https://medium.com/@asuarezop"></a>

+## About Me
+Fellow BrainStation bootcamp grad in software engineering 😎 with 3+ yrs customer service experience working in retail and healthcare.
+Currently, building my skills in frontend development (React, JavaScript, HTML, and CSS).

+On occasions, you can find me losing track of time 🎹 making music or 📚 learning new topics online.
+Also, have a love/hate relationship with Destiny 2. 😤

 - 🔭 I’m currently working on Contact-App
 - 🌱 I’m currently learning AWS
 - 👯 I’m looking to collaborate on open-source projects and freelance website projects